braze-inc/braze-docs/_docs/_user_guide/brazeai/generative_ai/ai_liquid.md

 With the BrazeAI<sup>TM</sup> Liquid Assistant, you can generate Liquid from templates, receive personalized Liquid suggestions, and optimize existing Liquid with the support of BrazeAI<sup>TM</sup>.
 The assistant also provides annotations explaining the Liquid used, so you can increase your understanding of Liquid and learn to write your own.

 {% alert important %}
-The BrazeAI<sup>TM</sup> Liquid Assistant is currently in beta for a limited number of customers who actively use the push and SMS channels.
-If you're interested in being considered for the beta, reach out to your customer success manager.
+The BrazeAI<sup>TM</sup> Liquid Assistant is currently in beta for a limited number of customers who actively use the push, SMS, or email channels.
+For the email channel, this works on email messages and **not** templates, and works best on email messages that are already built. <br><br> If you're interested in being considered for the beta, reach out to your customer success manager.
 {% endalert %}

 ## How it works